tim-hub/TiminesSweeper-3D-/README.md

 4. ~~when click mine, show mine and show the explosion~~
 6. ~~background change to more like the space~~
 7. ~~add audio, like explosion, click~~
+7. ~~click esc ro pause and return to game~~
+7. esc to show the menu, resume,control,setting,restart,leave
 8. UI(start,restart, show help, control tips)
 9. scores (count time) and can be saved
 10. Count flag, all, nums cubes by GUI